michieltjampens/dcafs/docs/Basics.md

 #### What if there are multiple tables?

 We are also interested in the results of rolling a d6 (6 sided dice) and want to store that in another table.
-So first close dcafs and dummy, delete the diceresults.sqlite file and overwrite the xml to match the one below.
+So first close dcafs and dummy, delete the rolls.sqlite file and overwrite the xml to match the one below.
 Anything new/added will be explained in the comments.

 ````xml